-At the current time there are several CD-40 related programs under development, mostly focused on the development of CD40 ligand products.
+In collaboration with Chiron, we are co-developing the monoclonal Ab target CD40, and, at the current time, there are several CD40 related programs under development, mostly focused on the development of CD40 ligand products.
 For example, SGN-40 is a humanized monoclonal antibody under development by Seattle Genetics, Inc. which is targeting CD40 antigen.
 Phase I clinical trials of SGN-40 were initiated in March of 2004 in patients with multiple myeloma.
-Another example is 5d12, an antiCD-40 antibody under development by Tanox, Inc. for Crohn's disease.
+Another example is 5d12, an antiCD40 antibody under development by Tanox, Inc. for Crohn's disease.
 Chiron licensed the antibody to Tanox, Inc. in 1995 and retains some commercialization and technology rights.